melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 ## Types

 Every value in rust has a type.
-All variables types ust be known at compile time.
+All variables types must be known at compile time.
-Types can usually be infered, but must be specified for `const` and function arguments.
+Types can often be infered, but there are times must be specified:
+- When declaring with `const`
+- function arguments
-When many types are possible a type annotation must be added, and the compiler will error: "type annotations needed".
+- when many types are possible, else the compiler will error "type annotations needed".

-There are two data type subsets: scalar and compound.
+There are two subsets of data types: scalar and compound.
-A scalar type represents a single value.
+A scalar type represents a single value, whereas compound types group multiple values into one type.
-There are four primary scalar types: integers, floating-point numbers, Booleans, and characters.
+The four primary scalar types: integers, floating-point numbers, Booleans, and characters.
-Compound types gropu multiple values into one type.
-There are two compound types: tuples and arrays.
+The two compound types: tuples and arrays.

 ### Numbers